mthaak/whatshouldiweartoday/README.md

 GOOGLE_GEOCODING_API_KEY=<...>
 ```

+- Create a new service account, download its credentials and store at ./credentials.json
+- Get a google services file and store at ./google-services.json
 - Start Expo from the repo root: `expo start`
 - Open the app (follow the Expo instructions).
 Either:
   - On your phone with the Expo Go client